 We should not ignore the fact that the chart was drawn up for the Day of Saturn – the Jewish Sabbath.
 No work is to be done on this day.

 We find the Moon in Venusian Libra in the house of the Good Spirit.
-The Moon can refer to the common people in a Mundane chart and is feminie in any chart.
+The Moon can refer to the common people in a Mundane chart and is feminine in any chart.
 Most interesting, however, is that she is disposited by a Mercurial Venus in the Anorectic degree in the house of open enemies.
 She is spent.
 The benefits we might anticipate with Venus in this placement are such that Mars dominates in the sign of the N. Node’s exaltation.
-Mars is doubly dangerous because he is also the Lord of the 12th house in Scorpio – this house is hidden enemies and self undoing among other designations.
+Mars is doubly dangerous because he is also the Lord of the 12th house in Scorpio – this house is hidden enemies and self-undoing among other designations.
 Saturn is in his Fall and in a productive house.

-I see no useful reason to further elaborate on this.
+I see no useful purpose to further elaborate on this.
 It is after all entirely speculative, even if plausible.
 I realize this turns the old enigma on its head, but sometimes an entirely new way of looking at something can be useful.
 At the very least, it ought to raise awareness of just how different a chart can appear when the astrologer is using an Ayanamsa that may not have occurred to a modern reader.
 It also asks the astrologer to consider the cultural differences between practitioners that may very well, on the source be in agreement on virtually everything.
 This demands that we read far beyond the astrology itself, to the very ground of being which informs us all.

 Note: shortly after publishing this brief article, I became aware of another, written in 2003: The Horoscope of Baghdad: historical, astronomical, and astrological notes by Juan Antonio Revilla.
 The topic is not identical, but Revilla does well in describing context, methodologies and sensibilities involved in deriving the chart.
 He has a familiarity with Sassanian astrology and discusses many things, such as the Tables of al-Kwarizm, which go beyond the limitations of a single blog post.